dimitris-nik/FireMCP/README.md

 ## Generate client config (mcp.json)

-- Create an MCP client config from `servers.json` for tools like Cursor or Claude Desktop:
+- Create an MCP client config from `servers.json` that points to the VM's MCP server endpoints and can be used by MCP clients (Claude Code, Cursor, VSCode, etc).
-	- `./firemcp.py gen-config` — uses defaults and writes `mcp.json`
+	- `./firemcp.py gen-config` — uses defaults and writes `mcp.json` based on `servers.json`.
 	- Or specify details explicitly:
 		- `./firemcp.py gen-config servers.json mcp.json -b http://172.20.0.2:8080 -p /servers -s /sse`